opendocsg/slw-judgments-backfill/2001_SGHC_142/report.md

 142\.
 I was of the view that it was not necessary for a survey to be adduced or evidence from the trade to be adduced to establish goodwill.
 This was a matter of evidence and such evidence could be adduced in various ways.

 143\.
-I was also of the view that trading, however short, may be sufficient to establish goodwill (see the judgment of Justice Selvam in _Alteco Chemical Pte Ltd v Chong Yean Wah_ [2000] 1 SLR 119 at p 131).
+I was also of the view that trading, however short, may be sufficient to establish goodwill (see the judgment of Justice Selvam in _Alteco Chemical Pte Ltd v Chong Yean Wah_ <span class="citation">[2000] 1 SLR 119</span> at p 131).

 144\.
 Furthermore, actual trading is not necessary to establish goodwill (see _Electro Cad Australia Pty Ltd & ors v Mejati RCS Sdn Bhd & Ors_ [1998] 3 MLJ 422).